-We love this math app – it’s tons of fun.
-Kids actually want to practice math facts so they can build more towers to rescue the numbers.
+Your kids will actually want to practice math facts so they can build more towers to rescue the numbers.
 Pick the levels and kind of math you want to do – the advanced is HARD so be warned.

 Math Blaster Hyperblast 2 FREE / $1.99 *RECOMMENDED APP

-We love this fun video arcade-type game! addition, subtraction, fractions, multiplication, division, – each with different lessons and levels of difficulty, you are on a rocket ship zooming through a tunnel full of dangers you must shoot and destroy and the equation numbers.
+My kids love this fun video arcade-type game! addition, subtraction, fractions, multiplication, division, – each with different lessons and levels of difficulty, you are on a rocket ship zooming through a tunnel full of dangers you must shoot and destroy and the equation numbers.
 Top Pick!
 Also try Space Zapper.